Male Fertility

 What investigations can I expect?

-• Blood tests: determining if the brain is sending appropriate signals to the testes for testosterone and sperm production.
+- Blood tests to determine whether the brain is sending the proper signals to the testicles for the production of testosterone and sperm.

 Treatment options?